parsadanesh/thegymgoers-java-backend/README.md

 ## About The Project

-For my first full-stack project I created an application called [The GymGoers](https://github.com/parsadanesh/TheGymGoers/blob/main/ProjectREADME.md) using the `MERN` stack (`MongoDB`, `ExpressJS`, `ReactJS`, `NodeJS`).
+For my first full-stack project I created an application called [The GymGoers](https://github.com/parsadanesh/TheGymGoers/blob/main/ProjectREADME.md) and I did this using the `MERN` stack (`MongoDB`, `ExpressJS`, `ReactJS`, `NodeJS`).

-This project is a `Java` and `Spring` implementation of the backend for The GymGoers.
-I have been given the opportunity to create a project in Java and Spring Boot to showcase.
+This project is a `Java` and `Spring` implementation of the backend for my app called: `The GymGoers`.
+I have recently been given the opportunity to create a project in Java and Spring Boot to showcase.

-As this was my first time using Spring Boot in general, I wanted to create a project that would really help solidify my knowledge and skills with Spring and Spring Boot.
-By performing a migration of the backend from the MERN stack to Spring Boot it provided me with an opportunity to understand the similarities and differences between the frameworks.
-Still, it would also give me a chance to improve on my previous implementation and reevaluate my previous decisions made due to inexperience.
+As this was my first time using Spring, I wanted to create a project that would really help me solidify my knowledge and skills with Spring and Spring Boot.
+I thought that performing a migration of the backend from the MERN stack to Spring Boot would provide me with an opportunity to understand the similarities and differences between the technologies, helping me better understand how to use Spring and also get a better understanding of the technologies I have already used like creating REST APIs.
+I am also using this opportunity as a chance to improve on my previous implementation and reevaluate previous decisions I made due to inexperience.

 ## Technologies Used